 Marathon bombing suspect’s lawyers invoke McVeigh

-BOSTON (AP) — Lawyers for Boston Marathon bombing suspect Dzhokhar Tsarnaev seeking to have his trial moved out of Massachusetts again drew parallels Monday between the media coverage of their client’s case to the coverage received by Oklahoma City bomber Timothy McVeigh.
+BOSTON (AP) — Lawyers for Boston Marathon bombing suspect Dzhokhar Tsarnaev who are seeking to have his trial moved out of Massachusetts again drew parallels Monday between the media coverage of their client’s case and the coverage received by Oklahoma City bomber Timothy McVeigh.

 It would be impossible to select impartial jurors, defense attorneys wrote in a filing Monday, because “the crimes charged inflicted actual injury on the entire local population” and “greater Boston, was itself, a victim.”

 McVeigh’s 1997 trial was moved to Denver.
-He was ultimately put to death for the bombing that killed 168 people and injured hundreds more.
+He was ultimately put to death for the bombing, which killed 168 people and injured hundreds more.

 Monday’s motion was in response to the prosecution’s opposition to the defense’s change-of-venue request.
 Prosecutors say impartial juries have been selected for previous high-profile trials.

 The defense asked Judge George O’Toole Jr. to hold a hearing on their request.
-The U.S. attorney’s office did not return a call for comment.
+The U.S. attorney’s office did not return a call seeking comment.

 The motion asks the judge to direct U.S. marshals to take reasonable steps to rein in the demonstrators, arguing that their behavior could pose a “grave threat” to their client’s right to a fair trial.

-Some of the demonstrators, according to the filing, espouse “outrageous conspiracy theories,” including claims the government was responsible for the April 15, 2013 bombing and the deaths and injuries were faked as part of the plot.
+Some of the demonstrators, according to the filing, espouse “outrageous conspiracy theories,” including claims that the government was responsible for bombing and that the deaths and injuries were faked as part of the plot.